CircuitVerse/Blog/content/posts/Supreeth_Phase_1_Report.md

 #### Sprint 1 (25–31 May): Bug-hunting in VueSim

 Week one was pure QA: finding and fixing the bugs standing between VueSim and a public release.
-I raised around eight PRs against the Vue simulator over the following weeks, the more notable ones being:
+We raised around eight PRs against the Vue simulator over the following weeks, the more notable ones being:

 - A **`JSON.stringify`** footgun where some data was being stored as a stringified string instead of a proper object, which broke downstream parsing.
 - **Web fonts** failing to load because they weren't being copied into the public directory during the build, a build-pipeline bug that took real digging to trace, and was ultimately fixed by correcting the simulator's path in the build command.

-Weeks 2 and 3 were lighter on code since they overlapped with semester-end exams, work I front-loaded and caught up on around the exam schedule with my mentors' support.
+Weeks 2 and 3 were lighter on code since they overlapped with my semester-end exams, work we front-loaded and caught up on around the exam schedule with my mentors' support.

 #### Sprint 2 (11-19 June): Rethinking authentication

 The most significant change of this stretch was moving VueSim's login away from a **custom modal** to CircuitVerse's existing **Rails Devise** login form.
 Google and GitHub OAuth need a real browser context to complete their redirect flow, something a custom modal can't provide.
 Routing through the existing Devise form meant reusing infrastructure that was already battle-tested, then simply picking up the session cookie once the user authenticated.

-This is also where I went down a rabbit hole on what "logging out" actually means for a JWT-based session: a JWT is stateless, so deleting a client-side cookie doesn't revoke the token itself.
+This is also where we went down a rabbit hole on what "logging out" actually means for a JWT-based session: a JWT is stateless, so deleting a client-side cookie doesn't revoke the token itself.
 A real logout needs to pair a short-lived access token with a server-side-revocable refresh token; otherwise a copied token stays valid until it expires regardless of what the browser does.

 #### Sprint 3 (20-28 June): Tauri auth and PKCE

-With web auth settled, I moved to authentication for the **Tauri desktop app**, a materially harder problem since there's no cookie and no client secret to lean on safely.
-I evaluated two variants of the **OAuth Authorization Code + PKCE** flow: one using a loopback localhost server to catch the redirect, the other using a custom URI scheme (`circuitverse://callback`).
+With web auth settled, we moved to authentication for the **Tauri desktop app**, a materially harder problem since there's no cookie and no client secret to lean on safely.
+We evaluated two variants of the **OAuth Authorization Code + PKCE** flow: one using a loopback localhost server to catch the redirect, the other using a custom URI scheme (`circuitverse://callback`).
 Both need the desktop app to open a browser for login and exchange an auth code for a token afterward; they differ only in how that code gets handed back to the app.

 Getting PKCE right meant understanding exactly what it protects against: an intercepted authorization code.
 The app generates a `code_verifier`, sends only its hash (`code_challenge`) up front, and later proves possession of the original secret when exchanging the code for a token.
-I also mapped out how `state`, `nonce`, and PKCE each guard a different failure mode (CSRF, ID-token replay, and code interception respectively), since they're often mentioned together but solve distinct problems.
+We also mapped out how `state`, `nonce`, and PKCE each guard a different failure mode (CSRF, ID-token replay, and code interception respectively), since they're often mentioned together but solve distinct problems.

 #### Sprint 4 (29 Jun–5 Jul): Review cycles

 This sprint was less about new code and more about tightening what already existed.
 My mentor went through my open PRs in detail, and a good chunk of the week went into responding to review feedback and iterating, a rhythm that's been genuinely useful for catching things I'd otherwise have missed.

-I also made a deliberate call to **pause the from-scratch Tauri OAuth implementation**.
-Partway through wiring up poll codes and token exchange, it became clear I was re-solving a problem that established, well-tested patterns already handle.
-Rather than push forward and rediscover edge cases the hard way, I'm parking it until after the mid-term evaluation to revisit with an established pattern instead of a hand-rolled one.
+We also made a deliberate call to **pause the from-scratch Tauri OAuth implementation**.
+Partway through wiring up poll codes and token exchange, it became clear we were re-solving a problem that established, well-tested patterns already handle.
+Rather than push forward and rediscover edge cases the hard way, we are parking it until after the mid-term evaluation to revisit with an established pattern instead of a hand-rolled one.

 Meanwhile, VueSim's web authentication PR is up for review, and once merged, that clears the last major blocker standing between the rewrite and a real release.